 Once the properties are applied for the DataSource, the Windows Events for each of the specified Channels are pushed to LM Logs.
-You can navigate to Resources and see the Channels listed as discovered instances under Windows Events LM Logs.
+Navigate to Resources to see the Channels listed as discovered instances under Windows_Events_LMLogs.

-When reviewing the graphs for the instances, the LM Logs API response codes will only return data on the instance that corresponds to the first channel listed in the device property.
+When viewing the graphs for the instances, the LM Logs API response codes will only return data on the instance corresponding to the first channel listed in the device property.

-- This ensures that response codes trigger a single alert, rather than one for each datasource instance.
+This ensures that response codes trigger a single alert, rather than one for each datasource instance.
 This is because the DataSource makes one API request for all instances together instead of individually.

 The DataSource will is configured to trigger a Warning alert if the Response Code is greater than 207.

 The DataSource pulls for events every 60 seconds.
 If the WMI request returns more than 5000 events, the DataSource will send the events to LM Logs in batches of 5000 events.

 Note: Batching the events should not alter the timestamps of the events when they are received.
 The timestamps viewed in LM Logs will be the Windows Event Timestamp.

 Not all Windows Events are retrievable via WMI.
 Since the LM Logs module for Windows Events relies on the Win32_NTLogEvent call to pull events, logs that are not retrievable via this class will not show up in LM Logs.
 For more information, see this Microsoft documentation.